arcaneiceman/kraken/README.md

 ```
 Kraken's Browser Client should be accessible at <a href=http://localhost:8080>localhost:8080</a> and at <a href="https://localhost:8443">https://localhost:8443 </a>.

-<strong>Note</strong>: To run the Browser Client from remote machine, you <strong>MUST</strong> use https.
+<strong>Note</strong>: To run the Browser Client from remote machine, you <strong>MUST</strong> use https for both server url and browser url.
+Eg. If you are hosting the server on 192.168.1.2, then browser client will be available at https://192.168.1.2:8443
+and the server url should be https://192.168.1.2:8443/api

+.
 Otherwise, the cracking worker will not function correctly.
-You may have to allow mixed content for the site to function.
-You can do this by clicking the site settings (lock icon) and enable insecure content.
-This will be fixed in later issues.

 To upload password lists or dictionaries, upload them to Minio Console at <a href=http://localhost:9001>localhost:9001</a>.